UK economy grew at the end of last year

 The UK economy performed better than previously estimated at the end of last year, revised official figures show.

-It was previously thought the economy had not grown between October and December, but new Office for National Statistics data shows it grew by 0.1%.
+It was previously thought the economy had not grown in the last three months of 2022, but new Office for National Statistics data shows it grew by 0.1%.

+The latest figures confirm that the UK economy avoided falling into recession at the end of 2022.

 The ONS said telecommunications, construction and manufacturing had all fared better than initially thought.